Top 7 Best Solar Companies in Utah (2023 Reviews)

 A PPA is what we recommend the least often.
 In this arrangement, you pay nothing initially and agree to pay a reduced per-kWh fee for the energy the panels produce over the contract term.
 This option also precludes you from taking the solar tax credit, and it saves the least amount of money over time.

-SunPower is one of the best solar companies in Utah, in our opinion, and it offers all four of these options.
-Mynt Solar is another reputable installer, and it accepts cash purchases, loans and leases.
+Mynt Solar is a reputable installer, and it accepts cash purchases, loans and leases.

 We recommend you use our solar calculator to figure out how much your panels will cost and which solar financing option suits you best.
 You can also reference the table below to get a general idea of the savings and payback periods you can expect from the different payment options.